 Why I Decided to Take a Short Sabbatical

-I took short vacations regularly, but it has always been just a short breath between deep dives.
+I've been working rather hard without any breaks and got a little bit tired for the last three years.
+I took short vacations occasionally, but it has always been just a short breath between deep dives.

 I Let My Work Take Over My Life

 I'm rather bad at time management, multitasking, and the ability to switch between contexts.

 As a result, I've collected an endless list of outstanding tasks related to my health, life in general, sports, relations, and housekeeping.